GayathriHG/KAAPI_MANE-skillanalyse/README.md

 ## Description

-I have created a landing page for a coffee shop using Tailwindcss and Vite frameworks.
+I have created a landing page for a coffee shop using Tailwindcss .
 The task was assigned by [Mr. Anbuselvan Rocky](https://instagram.com/anbuselvanrocky) as part of the internship as a Skill Analysis task.

 ## Demo
 You can access it through the following link: [view site](https://gayathrihg.github.io/KAAPI_MANE-skillanalyse/contact-us.html)